 As this imbalance becomes greater, social unrest will increase.
 In response, the upper classes may share their wealth, but its members are more likely to retreat behind enclaves of guarded and fenced fortresses.
 There they will live in perpetual security (and fear).

 The climate of fear will fuel another growing industry: personal safety.
 Along with day-to-day defenses such as watchtowers, dogs, and armed response teams, the security industry will expand into sophisticated aerial surveillance.
 The most advanced gadgets will include satellite images and helicopters with infrared cameras capable of detecting the heat of a lit cigarette.
-The proving ground for such equipment is the Los Angeles Police Department, which already operates four Aerospatiale helicopters with projectors capable of turning night into day and a fleet of aircraft that can carry SWAT teams into action at a moment's notice. .
-It is only a matter of time in the business world of tomorrow before these services are privatized and offered to the highest bidders.
+The testing ground for this equipment is the Los Angeles Police Department, which already operates four Aerospatiale helicopters with projectors capable of transforming night into day and a fleet of aircraft that can transport SWAT teams into action at a moment's notice. .
+It is only a matter of time, in the corporate world of tomorrow, before these services are privatized and offered to the best bidders.

 If all of this wasn't frightening enough, seismologists predict that Tokyo and Los Angeles, both built on geographic faults, are likely to be razed to the ground in the first half of the next century.